Fuel price reduction — Govt in a bind: Niti Aayog says find fiscal space, ONGC has questions

-AS GLOBAL oil prices continue to surge, the government’s key policy advisor is of the view that states have to take the lead in cutting duties while the Centre needs to first find the fiscal space before it can slash taxes on fuels.
+As global oil prices continue to surge, the government’s key policy advisor is of the view that states have to take the lead in cutting duties while the Centre needs to first find the fiscal space before it can slash taxes on fuels.

 Speaking to The Indian Express, Rajiv Kumar, vice chairman, NITI Aayog, said: “The states must cut their taxes because they have got ad valorem (percentage-based) taxes.
 As the prices have gone up, they have been getting a windfall gain, which can hardly be continued.
 So they must reduce it below 27 per cent… a 3-4 percentage point cut is doable.
 The central government must find the fiscal space and then cut the excise duties.”